carlosas/kubernetes-for-symfony/README.md

 ## TO DO

+* Replace the step "Get a shell of PHP" with a one-liner command using grep
+* Support private GitHub repositories
+* Define the repo url in a config file and include the start steps into de script
 * Create a volume (PV and PVC)
 * Map the PVC to nginx's */var/www/application/*
-* Provide a way to deploy a Symfony app into the PV
+* Provide a way to deploy the Symfony app into the PV
-* Support private GitHub repositories
-* Define the repo url in a config file and include the start steps into de script